succinctlabs/sp1-solana/README.md

 ### Running the script

-To load the pregenerated proof, convert it to a [`SP1Groth16Proof`], and verify it on in `solana-program-test`, run the following commands.
+To load the pregenerated proof and verify it on `solana-program-test`, run the following commands.

 ```shell
 cd script